ossf/malicious-packages/README.md

 However, if telemetry is abused to exfiltrate and steal sensitive data, or provide remote access, this can be considered malicious.

+### Offensive Security Tools

+Offensive security tools, libraries, hacking tools, etc are not malicious.

+While an offensive security tool being discovered in an environment may indicate the presence of compromise, the package itself is not itself malicious.

+These packages don't necessarily violate the terms of the registries hosting them, and are often used by security researchers.

+However, offensive security tools that execute malicious payloads during installation are considered malicious packages.

 ## Get Involved